outreachy/website/README.md

 git clone https://github.com/sagesharp/outreachy-django-wagtail.git
 ```

+In order to develop with Python, you'll need the Python 3 development headers, so install them.

 Next, you'll need to create a new virtualenv.
 A "virtualenv" is a separate virtual environment for working on different Python projects.
 It's good practice to create a virtual environment for each Pyton project you're working on, in case they have conflicting dependencies, and so that you make sure to record all the dependencies for each project.

 These instructions will help you create a new virtualenv that will have all the python packages installed that you need to work on the Outreachy website.
 We use the `-r` option to specify where the file is that contains the list and version numbers of Python packages to install in the virtual environment.
 The `-a` option means that when you activate the virtual environment, you will automatically change directories to the directory where the repository source code was cloned.
 If you need help understanding the mkvirtualenv command, run `mkvirtualenv --help`

 ```
-mkvirtualenv -a ~/PATH/TO/outreachy-django-wagtail -r ~/PATH/TO/outreachy-django-wagtail/requirements.txt outreachy-django
+mkvirtualenv -a ~/PATH/TO/outreachy-django-wagtail -r ~/PATH/TO/outreachy-django-wagtail/requirements.txt --python=`which python3` outreachy-django
 ```

 Now, you activate the virtual environment by typing the following command: